 With a higher mixing height and sufficient wind speeds, smoke should disperse and not impact neighbours.

 Often in the winter, there are long periods of time where the ventilation index is Poor.
-During these times please be patient and check conditions daily - there will be a Good day again.
-More favorable ventilation is often seen in the fall and spring or ‘shoulder’ seasons of burning.
+During these times, please be patient and check conditions daily.
+More favourable ventilation is often seen in the fall and spring or ‘shoulder’ seasons of burning.

 - If you can burn

 The Ventilation Index Forecast Widget allows an organization's website to share an up-to-date forecast for their chosen zone.

 Find out how to add this widget to your website.

 View a static map of Ventilation Index Zones (PDF, 292KB) to determine what zone you live in.